Seargentoof/frequency-parser/README.md

 ## How to use this program
 Use the frequencies_are_equal method to make comparisons for equality between medical frequency expressions.

-The Excel database is meant to be user-friendly and easy to understand, edit, and expand.
+The Excel data file is meant to be user-friendly and easy to understand, edit, and expand.
 However, it needs to be as well-standardized as possible.
 To achieve this, please observe the following conventions:
 1. One hour equivalent per frequency expression.
 2. Keep the letter case consistent within a frequency expression.
 3. Refrain from adding frequency expressions that are equal in a case-insensitive context to prevent duplicate rows.